ciatph/ph-municipalities/README.md

 **ph-municipalities** have **npm scripts** that allow interactive querying of Philippines municipalities included in one or more provinces or from a whole region, with an option of writing them to JSON files from the command line.

-It uses `/data/day1.xlsx` (downloaded and stored as of this 20220808) from PAGASA's [10-day weather forecast excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast) as the data source.
+It uses `/data/day1.xlsx` (downloaded and stored as of this 20220808) from PAGASA's [10-day weather forecast excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast) as the default data source.

+It also asks users to key-in the download URL of a remote excel file, should they want to use another excel file for a new and updated data source.

 Extracted municipalities are written in JSON files following the format: